Moving into a new home is both scary and exciting.

 Remembering her fall, she called the estate agent to report the coat, she promised to get in touch with its owners.
 Joanna decided that she had done enough for the day and went for a stroll around the neighborhood.
 It was a lovely area full of trees that bordered onto a thick forest.
 The perfect place to start a family and have a dog she smiled to herself.
 “I wonder what Kitzi will think of that!”
 Joanna noticed a lot of burnt patches in the green grass and wondered what they were from.
 The light breeze picked at her hair and blouse, it was a perfect day.

 Now laughing hysterically, she saw the coat hanging on the cupboard.
 No feet, no face, no fingers.
-She sank to her knees “What now Joanna?” she asked herself still breathing hard.
+She pulled herself up onto her knees “What now Joanna?” she asked herself still breathing hard.
 She walked around the bed and pushed the coat into the back of her cupboard.
 Climbing back into bed, she finally managed to calm down enough to get back to sleep.

 The next morning it felt like a dream, a nightmare.
 She looked at the cupboard, the door was empty.
 “The owners must come and get it today or I bin it!” she said determinedly.
 Hopping out of bed she showered and dressed.
 Energy was flowing through her body and she tackled her charming home with it.
 Finally she finished.
 Jo had just sat down at the kitchen table, wanting a glass of Sauvignon Blanc but too exhausted to pour herself one, when the doorbell rang.
 “Hellooooo” Jax said.